AedenThomas/ScuderiaEstate/README.md

 Trust is a top concern for individual buyers and sellers.
 Scuderia Estate ensures that sensitive information is shared only after strict identity checks, as shown in Figure X.
 Our service ensures transparency and trust through strict customer verification and robust data protection.
 We use a three step KYC process: starting with customer identification, followed by customer due diligence, and enhanced due diligence for high risk users.
 This allows only trusted customers to access our platform.
 In addition, personal data is protected with SSL/TLS during transmission and securely encrypted with AES after receipt.
 Regular audits guarantee strict GDPR compliance, ensuring that all user information remains private and secure.

-FigureX.
+Figure 7.
 Customer Screening and Privacy Protection
 <img width="780" alt="security" src="https://github.com/user-attachments/assets/e2fce034-449f-4202-baa3-2aa2fa569c8e" />